uttej-vsk/Hello-Builder/README.md

 - In the create page popup, enter __Name__ and set __URL__ for the page and press __Create Page__.

 - It will redirect you to the visual editor.
-Now you can drag some Text Blocks on the screen, with some copy such as "Hello World!".
+Now you can drag some Text Blocks from the left panel on the screen, with some copy such as "Hello World!".

+- You will find lot of customisation options in the content page:

+      - Drag & Drop blocks
+      - Visual Editor AI
+      - Templates
+      - Import from Figma
+      - You can connect to External Data
+      - View Code etc.

-- Click the __Publish__ button.
+- Once you are done with your conten, click the __Publish__ button.

 - Visit http://localhost:5000/test-page, where test-page is the name you gave your page, to see your creation "Hello World!" displayed on your local machine.